lqueryvg/sud/readme.txt

     I.e. the value has been eliminated from the candidates of all other cells in the constraint group.

-    TODO: Finding these in a constraint group requires creating an index of sets of cell positions for each candidate value.

 Single Candidate

     When there is only one possible candidate remaining for a particular cell.